St Mary MacKillop College, Albury

 St Mary MacKillop College (formerly Blessed Mary MacKillop Colleges Albury) is an independent school, located in Jindera, New South Wales, Australia.
 The school was established in 2009 offering enrolments for Kindergarten to Year 12.

 While the school is independent from the Roman Catholic Diocese of Wagga Wagga, it has a strong Catholic ethos with a religious education based on the Catechism of the Catholic Church and an emphasis on the lives of the saints as role models.

 The school motto is Verum, Pulchrum et Bonum (Truth, Beauty and Goodness).

-The school now has over 150 students ranging from Kindergarten to Year 12, with the 2019 HSC class holding eight students.

-Through the entire school year holy and religious catholic events partake at the school ranging from Mass of the Saints in November to weekly Friday mass in the church "Help of Christians" next door.
+Through the entire school year holy and religious catholic events partake at the school ranging from Mass of the Saints in November to weekly Friday mass in the church "St Mary Help of Christians" next door.

+In 2023, there were 201 total enrolments, with 93 being identified as male, and 108 identified as female.
+There were 21 teaching staff and 8 non-teaching staff.

+The school was the top performing secondary school for the Riverina District in the 2022 nationwide NAPLAN test scheme.